Vienna Symphonic Library: Big Bang Orchestra

 The "Big Bang Orchestra" series was a premiere for the Vienna Symphonic Library, as it was the first time that the entire Synchron Stage Orchestra (or some ensembles and choir) was recorded playing together ("tutti").
 The multi-microphone setup was also used, which presented a logistical and acoustic challenge in the crowded recording hall.
 The "Big Bang Orchestra" products mapped the entire alphabet with all product names based on astrological objects and phenomena.

 The last library of the series was recorded in spring 2021 with the Gumpoldskirchner Spatzen: Before, the VSL community was asked for the first time, and they voted for producing a children's choir in the poll.
 With the release of "BBO: Ymir - Children's Choir" in May 2021, the "Big Bang Orchestra" series was concluded, a year and a half after the start of production.

 Synchron Pianos

 The pianos represent a separate subgroup within the "Synchron" series.
 As of the end of 2022, eight "Synchron" pianos are offered: The Bösendorfer 290 Imperial, Blüthner 1895, Yamaha CFX, Steinway & Sons D-274, Bösendorfer 280VC, Fazioli F308 concert grand pianos, and the Bösendorfer Grand Upright 130 and "German Upright 1904", a C. Bechstein pian from 1904.
 Some of the pianos were sampled in Stage B, the smaller recording room at Synchron Stage Vienna.
 A multi-microphone setup was also used.
 VSL has developed a unique "piano robot" for its piano samplings.

 Software

 The Vienna Symphonic Library offers various software for digital audio production.
 Some of these can be used with third-party plug-ins.

 Vienna Ensemble Pro

+Vienna Ensemble Pro is a software solution developed by the Vienna Symphonic Library for hosting virtual instruments and audio plug-ins in professional music production environments.
+It allows users to distribute processing loads across multiple computers connected via standard Ethernet, eliminating the need for dedicated MIDI or audio interfaces.
+The software supports both VST and AU formats and is compatible with macOS and Microsoft Windows.

+Vienna Ensemble Pro includes functionality for parameter automation, surround audio configurations, and project handling features such as a mode that preserves instrument states across sessions.
+It is used in music production contexts that involve large sample libraries and complex routing setups like film score production, orchestral mock-ups, and other large-scale audio projects.